Nition/UnityTerrainGrass/README.md

 ![Grass before and after.](https://raw.github.com/nition/UnityTerrainGrass/master/readme_grass.jpg)

+It's super basic, it just changes the default cutout shader to one with alpha transparency.
+Performance seems good.

 # How to use

 Should work in Unity 4 and up, at least until they update the terrain system one day.
 Probably works in Unity 3 as well.